VadymMakohon/NEAT-Flappy-Bird/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License
+## 📜 License

-This project is open source and available under the MIT License.
+This repository is for educational purposes only and has an MIT License

+### Show your support

+Give a ⭐ if you like these projects!

 # Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)